ReusLi/sparrow/README.md

-# template-builder
+# kjax
-plan to make a tool which write grid`s header more quickly
+A tool which write grid`s header more quickly